Valquoniam/Iznik-Pottery--Imagine/README.md

 I aim to generate a dataset of usable Iznik pottery photos, and then train an adversarial network to create such Iznik tiles.

-You'll find two files here :
+You'll find two folders here :

 1. The file `Iznik Dataset Generator` which contains all the code to generate a dataset through active learning (assisted by an operator).
 All parameters can be changed and this method can adapt to any dataset you want to create.